anninwonderland/avito-test/README.md

 # Banner builder
 Created as a test assignment for the Avito internship program.
-Allows to set up banner configuration an export it.
+Allows to set up banner configuration and export it.

 ## Installation
 ```